Stochastic Direct Search Method for Blind Resource Allocation: Regret Analysis

-This assumption was already necessary in \citep{kolda2003optimization} and required by \cite{lewis2000pattern}, while in \citep{gratton2019direct}, the descent set at iteration $k$ is assumed to be contained in $T(x, \alpha)$ and to generate it.
-We explain the purpose of this assumption in the following, While the purpose of Assumption \ref{ass:kappa} was to ensure that the maximal cosine similarity of a vector in $\mathbb{D}$ with $- \nabla{f}(x_k)$ was bounded away from $0$, we focus on a different kind of measure of similarity to $- \nabla{f}(x_k)$ given by If $P_{T(x, \alpha)}(- \nabla{f}(x_k))$ gets close to $0$, this measure of similarity to $- \nabla{f}(x_k)$ necessarily becomes small, although $- \nabla{f}(x_k)^T v$ is small for any $v$ in $\mathcal{G}_k$.
+In the following, we denote by $\mathcal{G}_k$ such a set.
+Assumption \ref{ass:gk} was already necessary in \citep{kolda2003optimization} and \cite{lewis2000pattern}, while in \citep{gratton2019direct}, the descent set at iteration $k$ is assumed to be contained in $T(x, \alpha)$ and to generate it.
+We explain the purpose of this assumption in the following.
+While the purpose of Assumption \ref{ass:kappa} was to ensure that the maximal cosine similarity of a vector in $\mathbb{D}_k$ with $- \nabla{f}(x_k)$ was bounded away from $0$, we focus on a different kind of measure of similarity to $- \nabla{f}(x_k)$ defined as\looseness-1 If $P_{T(x, \alpha)}(- \nabla{f}(x_k))$ gets close to $0$, this measure of similarity to $- \nabla{f}(x_k)$ does not necessarily become small, although $- \nabla{f}(x_k)^T v$ is small for any $v$ in $\mathcal{G}_k$.
 In order to bound this measure of similarity between a vector of $\mathcal{G}_k$ and $-\nabla f (x_k)$ away from $0$, we define the following approximate cosine measure:

-As proved by \cite{lewis2000pattern} and recalled by \cite{gratton2019direct}, if $\mathcal{C}$ is a set of cones $c_j$ that are respectively positively generated from a set of vectors $G(c_j)$, then which guarantees that $ cm_{T(x_k, \alpha_k)}(\mathcal{G}_k)$ is bounded by some constant $\kappa_{min}>0$.
-Under the above assumptions, we can bound the regret of FDS-Plan.
+As proved by \cite{lewis2000pattern} and recalled by \cite{gratton2019direct}, if $\mathcal{C}$ is a set of cones $c_j$ that are respectively positively generated from a set of vectors $G(c_j)$, then which guarantees that $ cm_{T(x_k, \alpha_k)}(\mathcal{G}_k)$ is bounded by some constant $\kappa_{min}>0$, under Assumption \ref{ass:gk}.
+Under the above assumptions, we can bound the regret of FDS-Plan when the optimum lies in the interior of the feasible set.
+Note that assuming optimal allocation in the interior of the feasible set is crucial for analysis, but we believe the opposite would not be harmful in practice, as supported by simulations (see Appendix \ref{app:suppl_exp}).